-George is in charge of the group who make our beautiful brass hooks and knockers.
-He is based in the crazy, busy and fast moving capital of the Ashanti Region called Kumasi.
-His second name Kofi means Born on Friday.
-A lot of folk in Ghana carry the name of the day they were born on.
+George heads up a group of artisans who make our beautiful brass hooks and knockers.
+He is based in the crazy, busy and fast moving capital of the Ghanaian Ashanti Region called Kumasi.

-George started working with Artisans & Adventurers in 2018 when Bee met him on her first trip.
-She bought about 20 hooks to see how they went and boy did they go… We are now one of George’s biggest customers.
-A lot of business dropped off during Covid for George, and he says thankfully our orders kept him busy and earning a living.
+George started working with AARVEN in 2018 when Bee met him on her first trip to Ghana.
+She bought about 20 hooks to gauge they reaction and they flew off the shelves.
+AARVEN is now one of George’s biggest customers.
+George lost a lot of customers during Covid, and he says thankfully our orders kept him busy and earning a living.
 With the constant supply of work from AARVEN he has realised his dream of building a home big enough for him, his wife and their 6 children to comfortably live in.

 George has been practicing his craft for around 15 years.
 He learnt from his uncle whom he was living with at the time.
-He really loves doing casting.
+He really loves working with brass casting.
 He did not finish school and was unsure how to earn a living until he joined the family casting business and his love for his craft has pushed him forwards.

 This biggest challenge George's business faces is getting recycled brass.
-The purchasing power of the Chinese and the Nigerians is serious competition and their purchasing power pushes the price of the brass higher and higher.
+The purchasing power of the Chinese and the Nigerians is serious competition and this pushes the price higher and higher.
 Another challenge is getting clients to pay a 50% deposit up front.
 A lot are unwilling to do this.
 They also want the products on Credit and for George this is a very bad situation as he cannot buy brass without a deposit.
-At Artisans & Adventurers we always pay a 50% deposit up front to our artisans so that they can purchase materials and pay their staff.
-George’s works with his business partner, Monica and they employ 5 other people in their team.
+At AARVEN we always pay a 50% deposit up front to our artisans so that they can purchase materials and pay their staff.
+George works with his business partner, Monica and they employ 5 other people in their team.

 George loves working on big pieces and is especially proud of a beautiful group of figures he is casting for a famous musician.
 It is a traditional piece of the King and his entourage.